 Introduction

-During the last decade, an increasing number of historical bowed string instruments have been investigated and a large suite of analytical techniques have been employed by researchers in order to discover the secrets of these masterpieces of craftsmanship [1,2].
-Researches mainly focused on the nature of the precious varnish [3-5] and of other materials involved in the finishing treatments by the Cremonese violin makers [6,7].
-Generally, multiple thin varnish layers (a few microns of thickness) were applied on the wood, which was previously treated with a sealer and covered by a ground coat to prevent the varnish penetration [8].
-In addition, micrometric inorganic particles were sometimes dispersed in the coatings [9,10].
-The most common materials involved in the finishing processes were siccative oils, natural resins, casein or animal glue, inorganic fillers (such as calcium carbonate, gypsum, silicates), and pigments (organic and inorganic) [11-13].
+During the last decade, an increasing number of historical bowed string instruments have been investigated, with a large suite of analytical techniques being employed by the researchers to discover the secrets of these masterpieces of craftsmanship [1,2].
+Here, the research was mainly focused on the nature of the precious varnish [3-5] and of the other materials involved in the finishing treatments used by the Cremonese violin makers [6,7].
+Generally, multiple thin varnish layers (a few microns of thickness) were applied on the wood, which was previously treated with a sealer and covered by a ground coat to prevent varnish penetration [8].
+In addition, micrometric inorganic particles were often dispersed in the coatings [9,10].
+The most common materials involved in the finishing processes were siccative oils, natural resins, casein or animal glue, inorganic fillers (e.g. calcium carbonate, gypsum, silicates), and V pigments (organic and inorganic) [11-13].

-Scientific investigations in this field, normally very challenging because of the intrinsic complexity of the coating systems, are made even more arduous due to the large variety of unknown restoration materials that could be laid on the original ones over time [14].
+The scientific investigations in this field, generally highly challenging due to the intrinsic complexity of the coating systems, are rendered even more arduous due to the large variety of unknown restoration materials that could have been laid on top of the original materials over time [14].

-In addition, considering the high value of the historical musical instruments, sampling is seldom allowed.
-In the rare cases where a micro-sample can be removed from the surfaces, it is normally embedded in epoxy resin and then cut as cross-section [15].
-In order to obtain the maximum information from it, researchers shall collect a large number of data through a suite of analytical techniques.
-Even if a non-invasive approach is generally preferred [16], a combination of non- and micro-invasive spectroscopic techniques are used to variously characterize the historical materials, supported and integrated by imaging, tomographic and chromatographic techniques [17-21].
+In addition, given the high value of the historical musical instruments, sampling is rarely allowed.
+In the rare case where a micro-sample can be removed from the surface, it is generally embedded in epoxy resin and then cut as a cross section [15].
+Here, to obtain the maximum amount of information, researchers must collect a large amount of data using a suite of analytical techniques.
+While a non-invasive approach is generally preferred [16], a combination of non- and micro-invasive spectroscopic techniques is often used to comprehensively characterise the historical materials, generally in conjunction with various imaging, tomographic, and chromatographic techniques [17-21].

-In recent years, chemometrics in Heritage science was experimented for an in-depth elaboration of large data sets [22].
-These analytical tools were employed to support a preliminary interpretation of the spectroscopic results and to improve the visual representation of the information carried by the spectra [23].
+In recent years, the use of chemometrics in the field of heritage science has been tested for an in-depth elaboration of large data sets [22].
+These analytical tools are largely employed to support a preliminary interpretation of the spectroscopic results and to improve the visual representation of the information carried by the spectra [23].

-In this work, six micro-samples mounted in cross-section were analysed by Synchrotron Radiation (SR) Fourier Transform Infrared (FTIR) micro-spectroscopy at Elettra Sincrotrone Trieste (SISSI beamline, Chemical and Life Sciences branch) [24].
-Samples were detached from four historical bowed string instruments made in Cremona by Antonio Stradivari (1644-1737), Francesco Ruggeri “il Per” (1630-1698), and Lorenzo Storioni (1744-1816) [25].
-In order to preserve the surface of these unique cross-sections for further analyses to be developed in the future, micro-ATR mode had been excluded [26] and spectra were collected in reflection geometry, avoiding the contact of the measuring device with the samples.
-SR increased lateral resolution and signal-to-noise ratio [27-28] allowing us to set the analytical spot up to the minimum layers thickness of 10 µm.
+In this work, six micro-samples mounted in various cross sections were analysed using synchrotron radiation (SR)–Fourier transform infrared (FTIR) micro-spectroscopy at Elettra Sincrotrone Trieste (Source for Imaging and Spectroscopic Studies in the Infrared [SISSI] beamline, Chemical and Life Sciences branch) [24].
+The samples were detached from four historical bowed string instruments made in Cremona by Antonio Stradivari (1644–1737), Francesco Ruggeri ‘il Per’ (1630–1698), and Lorenzo Storioni (1744–1816) [25].
+To preserve the surface of these unique cross sections such that further analyses can be developed in the future, a micro-attenuated total reflection mode was excluded [26], with the spectra collected in terms of reflection geometry while ensuring that the measuring device did not come into contact with the samples.
+The SR technique increased the lateral resolution and signal-to-noise ratio [27-28], allowing us to set the analytical spot up to the minimum layer thickness of 10 µm.